Rob Brant

 Robert Brant (born October 2, 1990) is an American professional boxer who held the WBA (Regular) middleweight title from 2018 to 2019.
-As of November 2020, he is ranked as the world's sixth best active middleweight by the Transnational Boxing Rankings Board, eleventh by BoxRec and eighth by The Ring magazine.

 Amateur career

 Brant was a member of the US National boxing team.
 He began boxing as an amateur in 2007 and by 2009, remarkably, had already won a national championship.
 In his amateur career, Brant tallied the following notable finishes: